News Article

 In 2024, Farrago reported on the sit-in.
 This article was published in Edition 6 of 2024 as part of reporting on the sit-in and the broader campaign for divestment.

-Members of the University of Melbourne community on Wednesday 9 October conducted a protest in the office of a University academic affiliated with the Hebrew University of Jerusalem, demanding that the University sever ties to Israeli universities and implement an academic scholarship for Palestinian students.
+Members of the University of Melbourne community on Wednesday 9 October conducted a protest in the office of a University academic affiliated with the Hebrew University of Jerusalem, demanding that the University sever ties with Israeli universities and implement an academic scholarship for Palestinian students.

 The sit-in was supported by activist group Unimelb for Palestine and directed toward Steven Prawer, a physics professor and academic lead of the Jerusalem-Melbourne joint PhD program.